-Dr Mathew Mathai, Consultant Paediatrician at Bradford Teaching Hospitals NHS Foundation Trust, introduces the conference session and asks: ‘Is it time for a new type of paediatrician?‘
+Dr Mathew Mathai, Consultant Paediatrician at Bradford Teaching Hospitals NHS Foundation Trust asks: ‘Is it time for a new type of paediatrician?‘

-Download the slide decks below and listen to the accompanying audio commentaries as you view in slideshow:
+Download the slide deck below and listen to the accompanying audio commentary as you view in slideshow:

 Prof Kate Pickett FRSA FFPH, Deputy Director of the Centre for Future Health and Associate Director of the Leverhulme Centre for Anthropocene Biodiversity, at the University of York discusses: ‘Unequal-ities – the importance of micro and macro- perspectives’.